warpstreamlabs/bento/website/cookbooks/enrichments.md

 ## Combining into a Workflow

-If we configure our enrichments within a [`workflow` processor][processor.workflow] we can use Benthos to automatically detect our dependency graph, giving us two key benefits:
+If we configure our enrichments within a [`workflow` processor][processor.workflow] we can use Bento to automatically detect our dependency graph, giving us two key benefits:

 1. Enrichments at the same level of a dependency graph (claims and hyperbole) will be executed in parallel.
-2. When introducing more enrichments to our pipeline the added complexity of resolving the dependency graph is handled automatically by Benthos.
+2. When introducing more enrichments to our pipeline the added complexity of resolving the dependency graph is handled automatically by Bento.

 Placing our branches within a [`workflow` processor][processor.workflow] makes our final pipeline configuration look like this: